-There are plenty of ski fields for winter activities, and some lovely villages along the western end of the Fjords or north of Oslo.
+There are plenty of ski fields for winter activities and some lovely villages along the western end of the Fjords or north of Oslo.

-The Lofoten Islands in the north are a picturesque and popular destination, especially with those looking to see the Northern Lights, which is still possible at this time of year.
+The Lofoten Islands in the north are a picturesque and popular destination, especially for those looking to see the Northern Lights, which is still possible at this time of year.
 Much like Iceland, it’s never guaranteed, however!

-Many of the walking trails will be closed at this time due to snow and you’ll need to allow plenty of time in case of ferry cancellations, so if you’re short on time and budget it may be best to stick to the south.
+Many of the walking trails will be closed at this time due to snow, and you’ll need to allow plenty of time in case of ferry cancellations, so if you’re short on time and budget, it may be best to stick to the south.